 These days, we're more insecure about our parenting abilities.
-We can't acknowledge that we're not perfect, and we get upset with other people point out our imperfections.
+We can't acknowledge that we're not perfect, and we get upset with other people who point out our imperfections.
 Because that's what it is: When people discipline our kids, we feel like they're telling us that our kid is a jerk and we're not paying attention to them.
 Our ego is dented, and we may get defensive.

 Our children fall under multiple authority figures in their life, from coaches to caregivers to teachers and even medical professionals.
 Doesn't it make our job easier, not harder, as parents if we work together to keep our kids in line rather than restrict that responsibility to ourselves?